saminsemsar/Data_Analysis_Portfolio/README.md

 ## Predictive Policing Bias Analysis

 This project compares Kernel Density Estimation (KDE) and PredPol models to understand the biases in police resource allocation.
-The models are evaluated for their tendency to over-police or under-police neighborhoods based on racial and geographical factors.
+The models are evaluated for their tendency to concentrate officers in neighborhoods based on racial and geographical factors.

 ### Notebooks:
 - [Data Preprocessing](./PredictivePolicing/Data_Preprocessing.ipynb)